fbpx

 Table of Contents

 Veterans with PTSD often experience high levels of stress, which can lead to increased stomach acid production and affect the body’s ability to manage it, causing discomfort and ongoing digestive issues.
-By providing medical evidence that PTSD triggered or exacerbated GERD symptoms like acid reflux and heartburn, veterans may be able to get VA benefits for GERD too.
+Recent research shows that 20% of veterans returning from Iraq and Afghanistan develop gastrointestinal diseases – and those with a mental health diagnosis are twice as likely to be diagnosed with a gastrointestinal illness.

 Veterans seeking a VA rating for GERD secondary to PTSD must prove that their GERD was caused or worsened by PTSD.
 This will require:

-Winning a Claim: Case Example
+Winning a Claim for GERD Secondary to PTSD: Case Example

 The Board of Veterans’ Appeals granted service connection for GERD as secondary to the veteran’s PTSD.
 The decision was based on the evidence presented, including a letter from the veteran’s physician confirming that GERD was aggravated by PTSD, even though a VA examiner did not fully address the aggravation aspect of the claim.